1emvr/Intel-CET-Enforcement/README.md

     ret
 ```

-vtable pointer corruption from something
+vtable pointer corruption from another chained vulnerability overwrites a vtable pointer and we get an indirect call primitive.